datkumar/code-journal/src/content/concepts/java/01-java-intro.md

 # Loads an instance of JVM which then starts execution from psvm() method of Demo class
 ```

+A separate `.class` file is generated for each class defined within the files(s) during compilation

 ---

 ## Memory allocation in Java